underworldcode/UWGeodynamics/docs/source/Manual.rst

 **Example:**

-1. define a length of 300 kilometers.
+1. define a length of 300 kilometres.
 2. use the GEO.nd function to scale it.
 3. convert the value back to SI units.